-Note the Queensland Police Service Operational Procedures Manual (OPM) was amended (effective 15 December 2023) with respect to the provision of information in private applications for a domestic violence order.
+The Queensland Police Service Operational Procedures Manual (OPM) was amended with respect to the provision of information in private applications for a domestic violence order.
 The effect of this change is that in private applications, prosecutors can now provide the court with information that is relevant to the proceedings (for example, relevant entries on criminal histories, any prior domestic and family violence occurrences etc) when it is requested by a Court.
 It also outlines when it would be appropriate for Queensland Police Prosecutions to assist an aggrieved, under s147.
-See OPM, section 9.11